Types of Wedding Ceremonies Explained

 • Guest Considerations: Inform guests about any specific participation expected during the ceremony or adherence to religious customs, such as dress codes or moments of prayer.

-• Personalization: While tradition guides religious ceremonies, many faiths allow couples to personalize aspects of the service, like music, readings, and vows, to reflect their personal beliefs and relationship.
+• Personalization: While tradition guides religious ceremonies, many faiths allow couples to personalise aspects of the service, like music, readings, and vows, to reflect their personal beliefs and relationship.

 Interfaith Ceremony